 Letting the meat rest serves two purposes:

-- It allows time for the temperature of the meat to even out.
-The outside of the meat cools down slightly, while the meat's internal temperature may rise 5 to 10 degrees while it stands.
+- It gives time for the temperature of the meat to even out.
+The outside of the meat cools down slightly, while internal temperature may rise 5 to 10 degrees while it stands.

-- Resting gives the meat a chance to reabsorb and redistribute its juices, creating moister, more tender results once cut.
-If sliced too early, the meat's juices will run out of the meat and all over your cutting board.
+- Resting gives the meat a chance to reabsorb juices, creating more tender results once cut.
+If sliced too early, the meat's juices will run out, and all over your cutting board.